 Writing Tip #1: Talk to Real People

 As someone who has been writing police procedurals on the page and on the screen for more than thirty years, I take research for my books and TV shows very seriously.
-There simply is no better way to draw your characters than by talking to real people about their stories.
+The absolute best way to draw your characters is to talk to real people about their stories.
 I can get so obsessive about my research that I’ve found myself in some strange, sometimes dangerous, and often hilarious situations carrying out my research over the years.

 Once I was researching a novel in California with a very complicated character I needed to get just right.
 My character was a drug addict and a prostitute.
 Someone I knew connected me to a person who fit that description.
 The woman I met—I’ll call her Anne—had turned to prostitution after becoming a drug addict, and she felt if I really wanted to get to the truth of how her downward spiral had happened, I should go to a brothel where she worked.
 We drove out to the desert to a ranch-style brothel, where the girls sat behind a large display window and the clients could pass the window and choose whom they wanted.
 Anne introduced me to the girls behind the glass, in various states of undress, and departed, leaving me sitting behind the glass with them.